TaTo30/vue-pdf/docs/guide/composables.md

 ## usePDF

-This package provides a default composable named `usePDF` that loads and prepare the PDF Document for it usage with `VuePDF` component, also let you get some basic information and properties about the document.
+This package provides a default composable named `usePDF` that loads and prepares the PDF document for use with the `VuePDF` component, and also lets you get basic information and properties about the document.

 Keep in mind that `usePDF` use the same [DocumentInitParameter](https://github.com/mozilla/pdf.js/blob/38287d943532eee939ceffbe6861163f93805ca7/src/display/api.js#L145) as `pdf.js`, so you could decide how `pdf.js` should loads your PDF and then make use of more of `pdf.js` features that are not included in `VuePDF` by default.